-The legislation on data protection and e-privacy was shaken up on 25 May 2018.
-In this post, we set out the key requirements relevant to the marketing activities of UK charities and voluntary organisations so that you can be confident you are in full compliance.
+The legislation on data protection was shaken up in 2018.
+In this post, we set out the key requirements relevant to the marketing activities of UK clubs, associations, societies and other membership organisations so that you can be confident you are in full compliance.

-The GDPR contains no exemptions for charities or voluntary organisations.
-This post addresses common questions relevant to GDPR and small charities.
+The GDPR contains no exemptions for non-profit organisations.
+This post addresses common questions about GDPR relevant to non-profit organisations like clubs, associations, societies and charities.

 You should care for two reasons: